ClJarvis/ClJarvis/README.md

 ## Work Samples

+### CSS Art

 Some art work I made with CSS and HTML.
 I have a series of CSS ugly sweaters and movie character.
 Read about it on my <a href="https://dev.to/jarvisscript" Target="blamk" rel="noreferrer"> DEV Blog</a>

 <img src="https://dev-to-uploads.s3.amazonaws.com/uploads/articles/o324motpbz7dpsdyfym9.jpg" alt="five crewmeembers from amoung us game">

+### EdTech

  Here's a recent project I made to help elementry school students practice logging into an online application.
 Once they have logged in thay can get a inspiational quote about the important of reading.
-I made a flask version then remade it with vanilla javaScript.
+I made a Python and flask version then remade it with vanilla JavaScript.

  <img src="http://christopherleejarvis.com/JarvisScript/wp-content/uploads/2019/09/book_nook_quote.jpg">